 An important genre of self-publishing like ‘zines and pamphlets, blogs are a popular form of citizen journalism and impact our understanding of music, culture, and politics.
 In the classroom, we use Blogs as our primary form of informal writing for homework, extra credit, and hopefully much more.
 Each student will be required to maintain a blog within the Ning, update it as required or when you are inspired, and share the blog with your peers and professor.

 The idea of a Reader Response Blog comes directly from the general idea of “Reader Response” theory which suggests that a text has no fixed, correct, or proper meaning except as it exists in your mental and emotional experience of it.
-This is not to say that other approaches to reading that consider authorial intent, race/class/gender/politics, or any other “lens” for looking at texts are not valid; instead, I simply want to encourage you to honor your own reactions to what you read and to give power to the validity of your own interpretations by providing an open-ended venue to express, explore, and explain these reactions.
-If you are ever “stumped” with what to say, you are encouraged to look at the questions that follow readings (in 1010 or 1020 classes) to hopefully inspire your prose.
+This is not to say that other approaches to reading that consider author's intent, race/class/gender/politics, or any other “lens” for looking at texts are not valid; instead, I simply want to encourage you to honor your own reactions to what you read and to give power to the validity of your own interpretations by providing an open-ended venue to express, explore, and explain these reactions.

 Please feel free to use your blogs for other purposes such as journaling, posting pictures, sharing links, and the like.
-Most off-topic posts will earn citizenship credit!
+Most off-topic posts will earn extra credit points!

 Academic honesty should be practiced on your blog at all times.
 Please avoid over-consulting non-academic online sources for blog ideas to avoid accidental or intentional plagiarism.
 Provide attribution or proper credit for any source that is not your own original prose in your own voice.